 BUT!!
 We are really excited to be offering already-processed, DRY pulp that can be shipped inexpensively, soaked in water and broken down into pulp quickly with a power drill attachment.
 This saves you not only the investment of a Hollander beater, but also the time and space of loading and running one.
 We’ll be offering dry pulp starting at $20/lb and would love to provide it for your micro mill!
 Please email us if you have more questions about this!

 So to answer the question, no, you don’t need a Hollander beater, especially for a small scale operation.
 If you plan to make paper on a very large scale, though - yes!
 Definitely plan to invest in one (preferably a large one!) when your scale justifies the investment and the reduced materials cost it will provide.

 What’s the investment for the course?

 We have spent hundreds if not thousands of hours and tens of thousands of dollars in equipment, materials and labor to develop our paper-making system.
 I recently told my husband that if I could have spent $5,000 on this class when I was just starting out, it would have been totally worth it!

-But because I want to make papermaking an accessible not just to large scale production studios but also to artists and designers who want to add papermaking to their work, I’m offering it for $797 (or two payments of $400), with an additional $200 off for our opening (Black Friday) weekend.
-All the information you need to set up a productive and profitable paper-making studio for only $597, or two payments of $300!
-A payment plan of $150/mo for 6 months will also be available if that is a better fit for you (the $200 opening weekend discount cannot be applied to the 6-month plan).
+But because I want to make papermaking an accessible not just to large scale production studios but also to artists and designers who want to add papermaking to their work, I’m offering it for $797 (or two payments of $400).
+All the information you need to set up a productive and profitable paper-making studio.
+A payment plan of $150/mo for 6 months is also be available if that is a better fit for you.

 How do I sign up?